tancolo/widget/README.md

             }
         })
 ```
-When the animation finish, it would call the callback function complete(), do sht. you want.
+When the animation finishes, it calls the callback function complete(), and does something. you want.

 # Acknowledgment